 - How to write appropriate text alternatives for images, charts and infographics

-- Optimising infographics, charts and other complex images for users of dyslexia and literacy software
+- Using Adobe Illustrator to optimise infographics, charts and other complex images for literacy software users

 - Setting both reading orders

 - Managing multiple language content

 - Document management

 - Accessible forms, direct from InDesign, with zero or minimal Acrobat editing:

 Example accessible PDF form (92KB)